statsig-io/docs/docs/statsig-warehouse-native/guides/aatest.md

 sidebar_label: A/A Test
 ---

-To create a quick A/A test, you can randomly split existing users you already have events for.
+To create a quick A/A test, you can randomly split existing users you already have events for.Create an assignment source using the script below - and you;ll be ready to analyze your A/A test in minutes and see Pulse scorecards light up.

-Example script -
+Example script to use -

 ```sql
 SELECT